Activate ID card with online ID function

 Service description

-Your identity card is equipped with a chip.
-This allows you to use the card online.
-Once you have activated the online ID function by setting a six-digit PIN of your choice, you can use it to identify yourself online when using online government services and other digital offerings, for example:
+Your ID card is equipped with a chip.
+This allows you to use the card online as well.
+Once you have activated the online ID function by setting a six-digit PIN of your choice, you can use it to verify your identity when accessing government services and other digital offerings available online, such as:

 - Activating a SIM card